BDC Hamburger Icon

 The best managers are process-oriented people.
 They stay up to date on trends by reading blogs, following thought leaders and attending meetups with fellow designers.
 Sure, UX designers know how to do the design work, but they also see how that work fits into your organization’s broader picture.

-If your small business wants designers who could one day step into other roles in your company, look for people with a passion for human-centered design, a history of organized efficiency and leadership skills.
+If your small business wants designers who could step into other roles in your company one day, look for people with a passion for human-centered design, a history of organized efficiency and leadership skills.
 These designers can speak capably with stakeholders from across departments, and they’ll show an interest in the data their work produces.
-These high-potential UX designers are introspective about processes and always ready to pursue improvements.
+These high-potential UX designers are introspective about processes and are always ready to pursue improvements.

 As a business leader, you should allow UX designers to adjust the processes around them after they get some experience in the environment.
-This improves business processes in the short term and helps designers take steps toward leadership responsibilities in the future.
+This improves operational efficiency in the short term and helps designers take steps toward leadership responsibilities.

 TipBottom line